The Best Caribbean Destination Wedding Spots

 Guest activities: Puerto Rico offers a blend of both traditional beachy relaxation and unique cultural and historic sights (your non-beach-going guests will appreciate the options).
 Consider suggesting this perfect day: Begin by sipping some of the country's famous locally grown coffee, move on to a beach outing (if you're staying in busy San Juan, it's worth the drive to Luquillo beach, a white-sand stretch with a coral reef), and cap off the afternoon with some sightseeing through the streets of Old San Juan, which look much as they did during the colonial era.
 Although American-style restaurants are everywhere, suggest that guests try dining at one of the many restaurants serving Criolla cuisine, which is a blend of Taino, Spanish, and African influences.
 Tostones (fried green plantains) are a staple.

-El Conquistador Resort & Golden Door Spa: For beautiful oceanside ceremonies with all the benefits of a big hotel wedding, El Conquistador, with its on-property Golden Door Spa, makes a great location choice.
-Choose from outdoor settings such as the trellises and Mirador Terrace, or grand indoor spaces like the Magnolia or Grand Caribbean Ballroom.
+El Conquistador Resort & Golden Door Spa: For beautiful oceanside ceremonies with all the benefits of a big hotel wedding, El Conquistador, with its on-property spa makes a great location choice.
+Choose from outdoor settings such as the beach or gold course and Mirador Terrace, or grand indoor spaces like a waterfront ballroom.

 Turks & Caicos